-Estate planning is not something that most people (if any) look forward to.
+Estate planning is not something that most people (if any) look forward to, but it is an essential part of wealth management.
 After all, no one wants to think about their own mortality.
 Unfortunately, if you don’t take the time now to plan what will happen with your estate when you’re gone, you could end up making one of these common mistakes.
 Estate planning isn’t simply putting money in certain accounts; it is a more complex process than that.
 Fortunately, if you have the correct information, estate planning doesn’t have to be difficult.
-You should work with a qualified financial advisor, with knowledge of estate planning, to ensure that you avoid these common estate planning mistakes.
+You should work with a qualified wealth manager, with knowledge of estate planning, to ensure that you avoid these common estate planning mistakes.

 Not Having a Will